VaishnavcveeZ/graphql_with_go/readme.md

 You can interact with the GraphQL API using tools like GraphiQL or Postman.
 The API supports the following operations:

 ## Get all books
-Send a GET request to http://localhost:8080/graphql with the following query:
+Send a POST request to http://localhost:8080/graphql with the following query:

 ```graphql